BRT Apartments Corp. (NYSE:BRT) Sees Significant Increase in Short Interest

 BRT Apartments (NYSE:BRT) last posted its earnings results on Wednesday, August 4th.
 The financial services provider reported $0.34 earnings per share for the quarter, topping analysts’ consensus estimates of $0.23 by $0.11.
 BRT Apartments had a negative return on equity of 4.78% and a negative net margin of 29.99%.
 As a group, sell-side analysts predict that BRT Apartments will post 1.06 EPS for the current fiscal year.

 A number of equities research analysts have recently issued reports on BRT shares.
-B. Riley upped their price objective on BRT Apartments from $16.50 to $19.00 and gave the stock a “neutral” rating in a research note on Monday, May 17th.
 Zacks Investment Research upgraded BRT Apartments from a “hold” rating to a “strong-buy” rating and set a $21.00 price objective on the stock in a research note on Wednesday, August 18th.
+B. Riley boosted their target price on BRT Apartments from $16.50 to $19.00 and gave the stock a “neutral” rating in a report on Monday, May 17th.
 Two investment analysts have rated the stock with a hold rating, two have given a buy rating and one has assigned a strong buy rating to the company.
 The stock has a consensus rating of “Buy” and a consensus target price of $20.75.

 In other BRT Apartments news, SVP Ryan Baltimore sold 3,264 shares of the business’s stock in a transaction that occurred on Friday, June 11th.
 The stock was sold at an average price of $17.60, for a total value of $57,446.40.
 Following the sale, the senior vice president now owns 62,639 shares in the company, valued at approximately $1,102,446.40.
 The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, Director Fredric H. Gould bought 14,000 shares of the business’s stock in a transaction on Friday, June 11th.
-The stock was purchased at an average price of $17.35 per share, for a total transaction of $242,900.00.
-Following the purchase, the director now directly owns 373,232 shares in the company, valued at approximately $6,475,575.20.
+Also, Director Fredric H. Gould acquired 14,000 shares of the company’s stock in a transaction dated Friday, June 11th.
+The shares were bought at an average price of $17.35 per share, for a total transaction of $242,900.00.
+Following the purchase, the director now owns 373,232 shares in the company, valued at $6,475,575.20.
 The disclosure for this purchase can be found here.
 Insiders sold a total of 7,100 shares of company stock worth $128,917 in the last 90 days.
 Company insiders own 37.90% of the company’s stock.

 A number of hedge funds and other institutional investors have recently modified their holdings of the business.
 Royal Bank of Canada grew its holdings in BRT Apartments by 33.6% in the 2nd quarter.
 Royal Bank of Canada now owns 3,975 shares of the financial services provider’s stock valued at $69,000 after buying an additional 1,000 shares in the last quarter.
 State of Wisconsin Investment Board grew its holdings in BRT Apartments by 6.7% in the 1st quarter.
 State of Wisconsin Investment Board now owns 17,500 shares of the financial services provider’s stock valued at $295,000 after buying an additional 1,100 shares in the last quarter.
 Mitsubishi UFJ Kokusai Asset Management Co.
 Ltd. grew its holdings in BRT Apartments by 61.2% in the 1st quarter.
 Mitsubishi UFJ Kokusai Asset Management Co.
 Ltd. now owns 3,635 shares of the financial services provider’s stock valued at $61,000 after buying an additional 1,380 shares in the last quarter.
 Lazard Asset Management LLC acquired a new position in BRT Apartments in the 2nd quarter valued at $27,000.
 Finally, Barclays PLC grew its holdings in BRT Apartments by 12.1% in the 1st quarter.
 Barclays PLC now owns 17,436 shares of the financial services provider’s stock valued at $294,000 after buying an additional 1,881 shares in the last quarter.
 29.71% of the stock is currently owned by hedge funds and other institutional investors.